 The warehouse club operator is in growth mode.
 In fiscal 2013 sales grew by about 6% vs. the prior year to top $105 billion from $99 billion.
 Performance was driven by same-store sales at the company's warehouse stores, among other factors.
 During the reporting period, its members shopped more frequently and spent more per visit.

-Facing competition from discounters, including Target, that don't charge a membership fee, as well as from rival SAM'S CLUB, Costco has been busy expanding and retrofitting its warehouses (which average about 143,000 sq. ft.) to accommodate fresh food sections and other ancillary units, such as gas stations, optical departments, pharmacies, and food courts.
+Facing competition from discounters, including Target, that don't charge a membership fee, as well as from rivals SAM'S CLUB and BJ's Wholesale, Costco has been busy expanding and retrofitting its warehouses (which average about 143,000 sq. ft.) to accommodate fresh food sections and other ancillary units, such as gas stations, optical departments, pharmacies, and food courts.
 Costco's foray into grocery sales is encouraging.
 Costco has become the third-largest seller of groceries in the US, behind Wal-Mart Supercenters and Kroger.
 The company has also expanded its premium private-label Kirkland Signature line of some 330 items to 500 products.

 Despite intense competition in the warehouse club arena, Costco boasts nearly a 90% renewal rate in North America and 86% worldwide.